Did Heartburn Meds Cause Your Stomach Cancer or Kidney Complications?

 - Dialysis or kidney transplant

-ALARMING NEWS: A study published in The Journal of the American Medical Association (JAMA) found commonly used heartburn medications (called proton pump inhibitors) like Nexium®, Prilosec® and Prevacid® are linked to increased risk of kidney complications.
+ALARMING NEWS: Studies published in The Journal of the American Medical Association (JAMA) and the peer-reviewed GUT medical journal show commonly used heartburn medications (called proton pump inhibitors) like Nexium®, Prilosec® and Prevacid® are linked to increased risk of stomach cancer and kidney complications.

 If you think you may have been affected by this, you may be eligible for financial compensation for having not been warned of these risks.